There are 2 avenues to hunt at Big Oaks National Wildlife

 reserve their hunt area by calling the refuge office, 8:00 - 4:30 on the

-reservations for the state hunts will be by phone in 2013.
+reservations for the state hunts will be by phone.
 All numbered areas

 Youth Hunt: A special 2-day youth deer hunt event will be